-74. Additionally, the Notice of Data Breach Letter sent to Plaintiffs and other Class Members recognized that Toshiba needed to improve its cybersecurity protocols, stating "[t]o help prevent a similar incident from occurring in the future, we implemented additional measures to enhance the security of our email environment."39

-12 75.
-These enhanced protections should have been in place before the Data13 Breach.

-76. At Toshiba's suggestion, Plaintiffs are desperately trying to mitigate the damage that Toshiba has caused them.

-77. Given the kind of Private Information Toshiba made accessible to hackers, however, Plaintiffs are certain to incur additional damages.
+- 73. Additionally, the Notice of Data Breach Letter sent to Plaintiffs and other Class Members recognized that Toshiba needed to improve its cybersecurity protocols, stating "[t]o help prevent a similar incident from occurring in the future, we implemented additional measures to enhance the security of our email environment." - 74.
+These enhanced protections should have been in place before the Data Breach. - 75.
+At Toshiba's suggestion, Plaintiffs are desperately trying to mitigate the damage that Toshiba has caused them. - 76.
+Given the kind of Private Information Toshiba made accessible to hackers, however, Plaintiffs are certain to incur additional damages.
 Because identity thieves have their PII, Plaintiffs and all Class Members will need to have identity theft monitoring protection for the rest of their lives.
-Some may even need to go through the long and arduous process of getting a new Social Security number, with all the loss of credit and employment difficulties that come with a new number.40
+Some may even need to go through the long and arduous process of getting a new Social Security number, with all the loss of credit and employment difficulties that come with a new number.31 - 77.
+None of this should have happened because the Data Breach was entirely preventable.